RustForWeb/floating-ui/book/src/middleware/README.md

 }
 ```

-Data supplied to `middleware_data` is preserved by doing this, so you can read it at any point after you’ve reset the lifecycle.
+Data supplied to `middleware_data` is preserved by doing this, so you can read it at any point after you've reset the lifecycle.

 ## See Also